afeefakvt/Video-Call-App/README.md

-# 🎥 Video Call App
+# 🎥 Video Call Application

-A simple video calling app using WebRTC for peer-to-peer streaming and Socket.IO for signaling.
+A simple video calling application using WebRTC for peer-to-peer streaming and Socket.IO for signaling.

 Frontend: React + Vite + TypeScript